MindSKKU/NNE/Assignment 1 Grading Result.md

 This is grading results for someone who hand in before 04/01 14:00.

-There are 22 person, but only 8 person used right format.
+There are 22 persons, but only 8 persons used right format.

 Someone compressed file with .rar format.